deekumar2019/FabricWorkshops/Lakehouse/README.md

-Please visit [fabriclakehouseinaday](https://github.com/iamjenetzler/fabriclakehouseinaday) for this portion of the VBD.
+Please visit [fabriclakehouseinaday](https://github.com/iamjenetzler/fabriclakehouseinaday) for this portion of the VBD authored by Jen Beiser.